terracota-p/terracota-p.github.io/skills.md

 Proven record throughout my career:

-- Lead greenfield products and teams from their beginning.
+- Led greenfield products and teams from their beginning.
 - Brought order and efficiency to existing teams and codebases, even those having issues.
 - Improved code, systems, processes.
 - Delivered solutions solo or leading one or more teams.